sentubiswas013/ReactJs/assets/css/question-09-java-200-simple-answer.md2.md

 ---

-## Inheritance, Polymorphism & Interfaces (Interview-Ready Answers)
+## Inheritance, Polymorphism & Interfaces

 ### 31. What is the `hashCode()` method used for in Java?